Gail Bromley: Career

-After leaving Kew after 38 years she later worked for Botanic Gardens Conservation International as Biodiversity Education Officer on the BigPicnic project sponsored by Horizon 2020 and LearntoEngage project for the EU.
-She is a director of Botanic Garden Education Network (BGEN), Chief Education Officer for Historic Houses Association and Chair of the Board Of Trustees, National Heritage.
+In 2013 Bromley left Kew after 38 years, setting up her own company, Planting Values, freelancing in heritage education.
+She later worked for Botanic Gardens Conservation International as Biodiversity Education Officer on the BigPicnic project sponsored by Horizon 2020 and LearntoEngage project for the EU.
+She was a director of Botanic Garden Education Network (BGEN), Chief Education Officer for Historic Houses Association and Chair of the Board Of Trustees, National Heritage.

+Personal life and death

+Gail Hayes married David Bromley in 1974; they had two children, a girl and a boy.
+She died on 7 May 2023.

 Recognition

 Bromley was awarded an MBE for services to Education in the 2003 New Year Honours.
 She was elected a Fellow of the Linnean Society in 1987.

-Personal life

-She was born Gail Linda Rowat Hayes in Watford and married David Bromley in 1974.